rseanhall/sdk-api/sdk-api-src/content/libloaderapi/nc-libloaderapi-enumrestypeprocw.md

 If the callback function returns <b>FALSE</b>, then <a href="/windows/win32/api/winbase/nf-winbase-enumresourcetypesa">EnumResourceTypes</a> or <a href="/windows/win32/api/libloaderapi/nf-libloaderapi-enumresourcetypesexa">EnumResourceTypesEx</a> will stop enumeration and return <b>FALSE</b>.
 On Windows XP and earlier the value obtained from <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> will be <b>ERROR_SUCCESS</b>; starting with Windows Vista, the last error value will be <b>ERROR_RESOURCE_ENUM_USER_STOP</b>.

 > [!NOTE]
-> The libloaderapi.h header defines ENUMRESTYPEPROC as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The libloaderapi.h header defines ENUMRESTYPEPROC as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also